dabasmoti/BB_Tasc/README.md

 ```
 python recieve.py
 ```
-while the reciever terminal is still open, you can send diffrent properties for an analysis
+while the reciever terminal is still open, you can send different properties for an analysis
 ```
 python send.py brazil 2009
 ```